-ConnectionFunction Programming Debugging USB-to-UART Configuration Speed ICSP Cable Software for NSDSP Source Code Supported Devices
+ConnectionFunction Programming Debugging USB-to-UART Configuration Speed ICSP Cable Software for NSDSP Source Code SDK Supported Devices

 6-pin ICSP connector